cs01/nullsafe-c/README.md

 Both preserve narrowing since they can't invalidate pointers.

+**Good news**: Many standard library functions already have these attributes!
+The GNU C library's `ctype.h`, `string.h`, and other headers already mark functions like `tolower()`, `strlen()`, etc. as pure/const, so cbang automatically recognizes them without any special configuration.

 ## Null-Safe C Standard Library

 The `clang/nullsafe-headers/` directory contains nullability-annotated versions of the C standard library headers (`string.h`, `stdlib.h`, `stdio.h`).
 These headers work with **any version of Clang**, not just cbang, but provide the best experience when combined with cbang's flow-sensitive analysis.